ogusarenko/mke-docs/content/docs/concepts/cni.md

 {{< callout type="warning" >}}

-Calico configuration is not migrated during the MKE 3 to 4 upgrade.
+Calico configuration is not migrated during the MKE3 to MKE4 upgrade.

 {{< /callout >}}